Bill Johnson (skier): Olympic triumph

 In 1984 at age 23, Johnson challenged the long-established European domination of downhill ski racing.
 Even some of his teammates considered the 23-year-old Johnson a brash upstart, as he reveled in his image as the bad boy of skiing.
 He was nicknamed "Billy the Kid".

 "Basically, any downhill skier is a daredevil, and I'm no exception," he said before the Winter Games in the former Yugoslavia.
 "I like to drive cars faster than 100 [miles per hour].
 I like to go over bumps in my car and get airborne.
 I like to drink.
 I chase girls full time, but I only drink part time."

 After mostly undistinguished finishes, his unexpected victory on January 15, on the storied Lauberhorn course at Wengen, Switzerland, was the first for an American male in World Cup downhill competition.

 A month later at the 1984 Winter Olympics in Sarajevo, Yugoslavia (now Bosnia), he had promising downhill training runs on a course that favored his gliding style.
 He boldly predicted his Olympic victory, evoking comparisons to Joe Namath and Muhammad Ali, and irking his European competitors.
 His gold medal win at Bjelašnica in a time of 1:45.59 edged out silver medalist Peter Müller of Switzerland by 0.27 seconds.
 True to form, when asked in the post-race press conference what his victory meant to him, he exclaimed, "Millions, man, we're talkin' millions!"
-However, in a February 21st 1984 appearance on The Tonight Show -- Season 22, Episode 89 -- Johnson clarified this quote as a misquote.
+However, in a February 21, 1984 appearance on The Tonight Show—Season 22, Episode 89—Johnson clarified this quote as a misquote.
 On the show he explained to Johnny Carson that the actual question was "How much money would it be worth to ya, not what the Olympic gold meant to me personally."
-So if he is to be believed, he was in fact not bragging, but only answering the stated question which was, as Johnny put it, "specifically about money."